lishiyo/frontier-tower-coordination-bot/memory-bank/projectbrief.md

 **5.2.
 Proposal Creation**
     *   **FR2.1 (Proposing):**
-        *   User DMs bot: `/propose <Title>; <Description>; [Options OR "FREEFORM"]`
+        *   User DMs bot: `/propose <Title>; <Description>; [Options OR "FREEFORM"]` OR User types in an authorized channel: `/propose <Title>; <Description>; [Options OR "FREEFORM"]`
-        *   Example (Multiple Choice): `/propose Event Types; What kind of events?; Hackathons, Talks, Socials`
+        *   Example (Multiple Choice in DM): `/propose Event Types; What kind of events?; Hackathons, Talks, Socials`
-        *   Example (Free Form): `/propose AI Project Ideas; Suggest cool AI projects!`
+        *   Example (Free Form in DM): `/propose AI Project Ideas; Suggest cool AI projects!`
+        *   Example (In-Channel): User in `#project-alpha` types `/propose New Feature; Discuss adding X; FREEFORM`

+        *   **Proposal Initiation Source & Channel Targeting:**
+            *   **FR2.1.A (DM Initiation - Single Channel Mode):** "If a user DMs the bot `/propose...` and the bot is configured with a single default target channel (e.g., via `TARGET_CHANNEL_ID` environment variable), this channel is used as the `target_channel_id`.
+The bot proceeds to ask for duration."
+            *   **FR2.1.B (DM Initiation - Multi-Channel Mode):** "If a user DMs the bot `/propose...` and the bot is configured for multiple authorized proposal channels (see FR5.9):
+                *   The bot will ask the user (e.g., after parsing the initial title/desc/options): 'Which channel is this proposal for?'
+                *   The bot will present a list of authorized channels (e.g., via inline keyboard in the DM).
+                *   The user's selection will determine the `target_channel_id` for the proposal.
+                *   The rest of the proposal creation flow (duration, context) continues in DM."
+            *   **FR2.1.C (In-Channel Initiation):** "If a user types `/propose...` directly within a Telegram channel where the bot is a member:
+                *   The bot checks if this channel is an 'authorized proposal channel' (see FR5.9).
+                *   If authorized:
+                    *   The bot uses this channel's ID as the `target_channel_id`.
+                    *   The bot sends a DM to the proposing user to continue the setup, (e.g., 'Let\'s continue setting up your proposal \'{Title}\u0027 for the \'{Channel Name}\u0027 channel.
+How long should it be open for...?').
+The bot might need to prompt the user to DM it first if it can't initiate DMs (e.g., user has privacy settings or hasn't started a chat with the bot).
+                    *   The final proposal is posted back to the originating authorized channel.
+                *   If not an authorized channel for proposals, or if the bot cannot DM the user, the bot may post an ephemeral clarifying message in the channel if possible (e.g. 'Please DM me to create proposals, or use an authorized channel.'), or simply not respond to the in-channel `/propose`.
+Behavior might depend on bot's permissions in that channel."

+        *   **(Common Flow after channel is determined):**
             *   Bot will then ask: "How long should this proposal be open for voting/submissions, or until when would you like to set the deadline?"
             *   User provides a natural language response (e.g., "7 days", "until May 21st at 5 PM", "for 3 weeks").
             *   The bot will use an LLM to parse this response and determine the `deadline_date`.
 Bot confirms interpretation with user if ambiguous.
             *   **Bot then asks:** "Great!
 Your proposal details are set.
 Do you have any extra context or background information to add?
 This won't appear in the public poll itself but will be very helpful if users ask questions about the proposal.
 You can paste text, provide a URL, or just say 'no' for now."
             *   User responds.
 If context (text/URL) is provided, bot processes and stores it (see FR2.5 logic), associating it with the new proposal.
-    *   **FR2.2:** Bot parses initial command, validates title, description, and options (minimum 2 options for multiple-choice).
+    *   **FR2.2:** Bot parses initial command (title, description, options from user input, whether from DM or in-channel message content).
+Validates title, description, and options (minimum 2 options for multiple-choice).
 Confirms deadline interpretation with user if ambiguous, or proceeds if confident.
+(This step now incorporates the channel determination from FR2.1.A/B/C).
-    *   **FR2.3:** Store proposal details in the database, including `proposal_type` ("multiple_choice" or "free_form"), proposer, creation date, LLM-parsed `deadline_date`.
+    *   **FR2.3:** Store proposal details in the database, including `proposal_type` ("multiple_choice" or "free_form"), proposer, creation date, LLM-parsed `deadline_date`, and the **`target_channel_id`** (determined from FR2.1.A/B/C).
 For multiple-choice, `options` are stored as a list of strings.
     *   **FR2.4:** Bot sends confirmation DM to proposer: "Understood.
 Your proposal ID is `[proposal_id]`.
-It will be posted to the channel shortly.
+It will be posted to the channel '[Channel Name/ID]' shortly.
 If you think of more context to add later, you can always DM me: `/add_proposal_context <proposal_id> <URL or paste text>`."
+(Channel name/ID included for clarity in multi-channel scenarios).
     *   **FR2.5 (Adding Context - Proposer - Later or if initial offer declined):** `/add_proposal_context <proposal_id> <URL or paste text OR trigger chat>` (DM)
         *   Allows proposer to upload a document, paste text, or engage in a short chat with the bot to add context to their specific proposal *after* initial creation or if they initially declined to add context.
         *   This content is processed (chunked, embedded) and stored, linked to the `proposal_id` in the `Document` table, for use in RAG when users ask about this proposal.
 If text is from chat, `source_url` in `Document` table might indicate "proposer_chat_context".

 **5.3.
 Proposal Broadcasting & Interaction**
-    *   **FR3.1:** Bot posts new proposal to designated Telegram Channel.
+    *   **FR3.1:** Bot posts new proposal to the proposal's designated **`target_channel_id`** (as stored in the proposal record).
         *   **Multiple Choice:** Message includes title, description, proposer, deadline, and inline keyboard buttons for each voting option.
 Callback data for buttons includes `proposal_id` and `option_index` (0-based index of the option).
         *   **Free Form:** Message includes title, description, proposer, deadline, and clear instructions on how to submit via DM (e.g., "DM me `/submit <proposal_id> Your idea here`").
 Proposal ID should be clearly visible.
 Includes an inline button "💬 Submit Your Idea" using `switch_inline_query_current_chat` to prefill the `/submit <proposal_id> ` command in the user's DM with the bot.
-    *   **FR3.2:** Store `channel_message_id` for future updates (e.g., posting results).
+    *   **FR3.2:** Store `channel_message_id` (of the message in the `target_channel_id`) for future updates (e.g., posting results).

 **5.4.
 Voting & Submission**
     *   **FR4.1 (Multiple Choice Voting):**